mrnyby/i2wd-workshop/js-basics.md

 ```

 Just like we did with CSS files, we can bring include JavaScript files on our web page by adding a link to our HTML document's header.

-Unlike HTML and CSS, JavaScript is a __programming language__.
-Like many other programming languages, JavaScript is __Turing complete__; JavaScript scripts or programs can do any possible computational task.
-JavaScript is one of the most prevalent programming languages in modern software development.

 ## Variables and Types